Quartermain/tamshoes/wp-content/plugins/woo-viet/readme.md

 4. Let clients know about the currency conversion before switching to the PayPal pages.

 ## Changelog

+### 1.3.1 - 2017.07.09
+* Improve the OnePay domestic gateway.
+* Add the plugin icon and banner.
+* Add the questionnaire after 4 weeks of installation.

 ### 1.3 - 2017.04.22
 * Add [the OnePay domestic (local ATM cards) gateway](http://onepay.com.vn/)